What is Mary Barra's net worth? Discover how Barra became the highest-paid auto CEO in the world. Here's her rise-to-riches story.

 Barra's base salary is $2.1 million.
 But the addition of incentive-based company bonuses, stock awards, paid travel, and security costs combine to give her compensation package a considerable boost.

 In 2019, Barra took home more than $20 million in total compensation.
 It was the third consecutive year she topped that figure.
-To be exact, Mary's compensation for the year was $21.63 million.
-That's slightly down from the $21.87 million she made in 2018.
+In 2020, Mary's compensation for the year was $40.3 million.

 In 2019, Ford's CEO Jim Hackett earned a total compensation of nearly $17.4 million.
-That's slightly lower from his $17.8 million compensation in 2018.
-We'll see what happens after the 2021 Ford Bronco makes its debut.
+That's slightly lower from his $17.8 million compensation in 2018, and more than 2020 when he made $16.7 million.
+Advertising for the 2021 Ford Bronco worked well... maybe too well.
+With the silicon chip and supply chain challenges this year, the factory cannot keep up with demand.

 Mary Barra remains in the top 20 of the highest-paid CEOs in America.
 But she doesn't yet make the list for the top CEO income earners in the world.
 Here's the top 10 list of the highest-paid CEOs worldwide: